JohnMurray/johnmurray_io_old/blogs/in-the-works/_Geofencing--Part-1.md

 important to ignore.

 ## Part 2
 Well, that's all I have for you right now.
-If you think you're ready head on over to [Part 2][2] for a whirlwind introduction on building your own geofence server with Ruby and Mongo.
+If you think you're ready, head on over to [Part 2][2] for a whirlwind introduction on building your own (simple) geofence server with Ruby and Mongo.